kiwicopple/paul.copplest.one/docs/blog/why-nations-succeed.md

 > Here’s a modest proposal to my critics.
 Instead of attacking my ideas of what to build, conceive your own!
 What do you think we should build?
 There’s an excellent chance I’ll agree with you.

-So here is my response to Marc: **Build a nation that can give up it's past.** It's tempting to write another article of *how's* - how to succeed, how not to fail, what should be done and not done.
+So here is my response to Marc: **Build a nation that can give up it's past.**

+It's tempting to write another article of *how's* - how to succeed, how not to fail, what should be done and not done.
 But this is not that article, I'll leave that to economists who are smarter than me.

-#### Notes

-- When I say "decisions which are made are not opposed", I don't mean misguided ideas *unopposed*.
+It's tempting to write about the importance of historical identity and the value it has for a society.
+But this is not about that article.

+This article is simple observation and a brutal truth: if you want to be to be great, forget who are are and become who you need to be.